Signed in as:

 filler@godaddy.com

-The full then and now video documentary of all the movie locations from this film is in The Little Rascals Filming Locations Videos section of the site here.
+The full then and now video documentary of all the movie locations from this film is in The Little Rascals Filming Locations Videos section of the site.
+Click here and scroll down the page to view it now.

 By making a small donation to the site, you can become a member and view this video documentary in its entirety, plus all the other movie location then and now video documentaries here on the site.